reportportal/docs/src/md/src/InstallationSteps/SetupSSL.md

-## Setup SSL
+## Setup TLS/SSL in Traefik 2.0.x

-This is a short guideline that provides information on how to configure ReportPortal to use Let SSL certificate setup for your existing ReportPortal environment.
+This is a short guideline that provides information on how to configure ReportPortal to use Let TLS/SSL certificate setup for your existing ReportPortal environment.

 #### Overview

-We use Traefik as a layer-7 load balancer with SSL termination for the set of micro-services used to run ReportPortal web application.
+We use Traefik as a layer-7 load balancer with TLS/SSL termination for the set of micro-services used to run ReportPortal web application.
-In addition, we use Let's Encrypt to automatically generate and renew SSL certificates per hostname.

 #### Pre-requisites